 If your grant has already finished then you are able to make an application for further funding.
 If you currently have a Development or Young Offender Grant then you can still make an application if you are within the last 12 months of your grant but priority will be given to organisations who are not currently in receipt of a grant.

-Our April 2024 funding opportunity is only open to organisations that are led by and for women and girls.
+Our September 2024 funding opportunity is only open to organisations that are either led by and for women and girls or organisations where at least 80% of your total beneficiaries are women and girls.
 If your organisation currently works exclusively with women in the criminal justice system and you now want to work with younger women and girls your application will need to demonstrate that you understand the distinct needs of young women and girls with criminal convictions or those who are at a high risk of entering the criminal justice system.
 You will also need to show that your organisation has the expertise to be able to do this successfully.

 No. You may only apply for funding if the sole beneficiary group you will be working with are young women and girls who are caught up in the criminal justice system and you are led by and form women.
 If your work has a wider remit than this, even though it is engaging young female offenders, you are not eligible to apply.